Nicole Kidman files for divorce from Keith Urban, citing "irreconcilable differences"

 Last December, Kidman offered a glimpse into their home life, saying that the family tries to have breakfast together every morning, even with Kidman and Urban's busy schedules.

-"Even with what I've got now, I've been able to juggle things to accommodate my family, which is a fantastic thing," Kidman told CBS News at the time.
+"Even with what I've got now, I've been able to juggle things to accommodate my family, which is a fantastic thing," Kidman said.
 "I enjoy my home, and I enjoy my family, and I enjoy my work."

 Kidman, one of the world's biggest movie stars, was previously married to actor Tom Cruise for a little over a decade, with whom she shares two adopted children.
 She is known for films including "Moulin Rouge," "Eyes Wide Shut" and "The Hours," for which she won an Oscar for best actress in 2003.